Close ILTakeCare Suggestion

 • ATMs are available in major towns, allowing visitors to withdraw Bhutanese Ngultrum using their international debit or credit cards.

-Top Delicacies of Bhutan
+Top delicacies of Bhutan

 Bhutanese cuisine is known for its unique flavours and use of local ingredients.
 Here are some top delicacies of Bhutan: